GitFiend/fiend-ui/README.md

   }
 }

-interface MyComponentProps {
+// A $Component renders when any observable or computed it
+// uses from anywhere is updated. class MyComponent extends $Component<{
   store: Store
-}

-// A $Component automatically updates when any observable or computed it
-// uses is updated.
-export class MyComponent extends $Component<MyComponentProps> {
+}> {
   render() {
     const {$num, $square} = this.props.store